-sexual exploitation Victims of by associations are young people aged under 18 and who can on occasion even be very young children.
-They are often voung girls who for whatever reason have lost total or partial contact with their families, but these victims can be of any nationality and come from all socio-economic backgrounds.
+Victims of sexual exploitation helped by associations are young people aged under 18 and who can on occasion even be very young children.
+They are often young girls who for whatever reason have lost total or partial contact with their families, but these victims can be of any nationality and come from all socio-economic backgrounds.
 However, must of them have experienced a period of trauma which has made them particularly vulnerable to predators, such as harassment at school or an initial trauma of a sexual nature of some kind... making her or him an ideal prey for sexual predators.